IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-36.md

 ### Access Cloud Pak for Watson AIOps

-If all of the pods for Cloud Pak for Watson AIOps are up and running, then you can log in to Cloud Pak for Watson AIOps UI as follows.
+If all of the pods for Cloud Pak for Watson AIOps are up and running, then you can log in to the Cloud Pak for Watson AIOps UI as follows.

-Log in to Red Hat OpenShift console, and then click the drop-down menu on the upper right.
+Log in to the Red Hat OpenShift console, and then click the drop-down menu on the upper right.

 ![w](images/ocp-hub.png)

-Click the link to `IBM Cloud Pak for Administration` and select `OpenShift authentication`.
+Click on the `IBM Cloud Pak for Administration` link, and select `OpenShift authentication`.

 ![w](images/cpk-hub.png)